Our forests are speaking. Are you listening?

 The Device

-Built for the bush.
+Built for the forest.

 Engineered to last.